Creating and Running React Projects with ServBay

 servbay-react-dev.servbay.demo

-(a demo domain related to ServBay branding) - Site Type: Select
+(a demonstration domain related to ServBay) - Site Type: Select

 Reverse Proxy